Background mask

 We usually advise people to ponder on two questions before coming with a suitcase full of gifts.
 For one, do you want to be in touch with local people, or would a donation to a trusted, local NGO also suit you?
 And if you choose to hand out your own gifts: Do you prefer to bring those gifts from home, or would you like to buy them in Kenya?

 There are many different answers to the questions above, and not one of them is right.
 Some of our team members are adamant that it’s better to just donate to trusted NGOs.
 These NGOs know what people really need and how to best get it to them.
 But as our guide James points out, there are also benefits to bringing gifts and handing them out: ‘Especially when you hand those out in villages around the national parks, it creates good will with the local people.
-They feel the benefit of living next to a reserve and it allows them to feel the impact of tourism directly.’
+They feel the benefit of living next to a reserve, and it allows them to feel the impact of tourism directly.’

 Because the sad reality is that many times safari cars just speed by.
 They carry mostly white people in fancy clothes with expensive gear, who never cast one look at the people living next to the road.
 It’s easy to feel resentment if you are that person living in a mud house, not knowing what to feed your children that night.
 ‘But if people take time to stop, share their gifts and actually talk to people living here, it becomes much harder to resent these tourists.
 Which in return of course supports the tourism industry, which in the end helps preserve the animals in the national parks.’